-The HSGHSL is the High School Girls House Soccer League, and was co-founded by VYS 24 years ago.
-When it was founded, it was the only venue for U19 girls to play house soccer.
-In the HSGHSL, U15 - U19 girls are combined on the same teams.
+The HSGHSL is the High School Girls House Soccer League, co-founded by VYS, 15 - U19 girls are combined on the same teams.
 They play a 10-game season with other teams in the area.

-Go to "Contact Us" , found in the left column of the VYS homepage to find contact information for staff, commissioners and board members.
+Go to "Contact Us" , to find contact information for staff, commissioners and board members.

-Healthy halftime snacks include orange wedges, cut-up watermelon, or grapes.
-For the end-of-game snacks, it is nice to provide cold drinks (ie. water, minute maid juice boxes, or gatorade) and a light healthy snack (ie. fruit).
+For the end-of-game snacks, it is nice to provide cold drinks (ie. water, minute maid juice boxes, or gatorade) and a light healthy snack (ie. fruit.
+Chips, cookies and donuts are not encouraged).
 Bring enough to supply all of the team members, coach(es), and possibly younger siblings, too.
+Half -time snacks are not encouraged.
 Please be sure the team picks up all trash afterwards, especially the cellophane straw papers that come with the juice boxes.

 Be positive in supporting the players on both teams.
 (Yes, you can cheer for the other team when they make a good play!)
 Please refrain from coaching or correcting your child from the sidelines, that is the coach’s job.
 Also, be sure to sit at least ten feet from the sidelines.
 You cannot go near either of the goals.
 Check out the Parent Code of Conduct for more information.